 11:45 am: Meeting ends

 Gail Birger is an experienced career coach who helps professionals in career transition with resume writing, interviewing, salary negotiation, and networking.
-Professionals who are coached by Gail get more interviews and land jobs faster than if they job search alone.
-Gail also works with professionals who are currently employed and want to consult with her on issues regarding work performance.
-She has been quoted in The Boston Globe and The Watertown Tab, and has appeared on Boston Cable television.
-Her background is in high tech business development and marketing.
-She is a sought after presenter and workshop leader who speaks on career topics including: Finding Your Assertive Voice, Managing Up: Understanding Your Boss, and The Art of Small Talk.
+Professionals, who are coached by Gail, get more interviews and land jobs faster than if they job search on their own.
+Gail also works with professionals who are currently employed and want to consult with her on issues regarding work performance and navigation of work place politics.
+Gail’s background is in high tech business development and marketing.
+She is a sought-after presenter and workshop leader who speaks on career topics including: assertive communication, the art of small talk, and understanding your boss.
 She holds an MBA from Simmons School of Management.

 Cost to Attend